A message from Ms. Linda Teo, ManpowerGroup Singapore Country Manager

 Key Findings

-- Singapore’s Financials and Real Estate sector ranks first globally: The sector beats the global average NEO by 32 points, reporting an Outlook of +64%, an improvement of 49% from Q3 and 18% year-over-year.
+• Singapore’s Transport, Logistics, and Automotive sector ranks first globally: The sector beats the global average NEO by 43 points, reporting an Outlook of +67%, rising 22% from the previous quarter and 26% since the first quarter of 2024.

 Downloads

-ManpowerGroup interviewed 525 employers in Singapore on their hiring intentions for Q4 2024.
+ManpowerGroup interviewed 525 employers in Singapore on their hiring intentions for Q1 2025.
 Download our press release, infographic, and report to learn more about the survey results and take a deeper dive into global trends and key findings.

 Find The Talent and Solutions You Need